Jack Nicklaus Bio And Facts

 Is Jack Nicklaus the greatest of all time?

-Debates over the "GOATs" rage on in sports such as baseball and football, and golf is no different.
-Some believe Arnold Palmer to be the best still.
-Others are fans of Woods.
-From an objective statistical standpoint though, it is impossible to believe that anybody is as good as Nicklaus was.
-118 tournament wins, 6 masters wins, a 40-year career.
+The greatest golfer of all time is frequently debated.
+Some believe Arnold Palmer is the best, while others are fans of Tiger Woods.
+From an objective statistical standpoint, it is impossible to believe that anybody is as good as Nicklaus was.
+117 professional tournament wins, six Masters wins, a 40-year career.
 The accolades make him objectively the best to ever play, simply put.

 When did Jack Nicklaus begin to play golf?

-Jack Nicklaus began golfing at the age of ten years old, and quickly became very good.
-He won the Ohio Open, his first major golf tournament, in 1956, and actually won 29 out of the 30 tournaments he entered as an amateur.
-When he was 14 he met one of his role models, golfing star Arnold Palmer, and by age 16 he had qualified for his first U.S. Amateur.
+Jack Nicklaus began golfing at the age of ten years old and quickly became very good.
+He won the Ohio Open, his first competitive golf tournament, in 1956 and won 29 out of the 30 tournaments he entered as an amateur.
+When he was 14, he met one of his role models, golfing star Arnold Palmer, and by age 16, he had qualified for his first U.S. Amateur.

 What does Jack Nicklaus do now?